Tarrasch/arashrouhani.com/software.md

   * [DtekPortalen] is the official student web site for the CSE department at Chalmers University.
 The site is written in haskell using the yesod web framework.
-The interesting aspects of the project is it's use of Type saftey on the web to deal with the [boundrary issue](http://www.yesodweb.com/book/introduction).
+The interesting aspects of the project is it's use of Type saftey on the web to deal with the [boundary issue](http://www.yesodweb.com/book/introduction).
 The live site is hosted [here][dtekse].